Na Bakatokia: Reign

-During Bakatokia's reign, competition intensified between the trading firms on Butaritari, which was the 19th-century commercial capital of the Gilbert Islands.
+During Na Bakatokia's reign, competition intensified between the trading firms on Butaritari, which was the 19th-century commercial capital of the Gilbert Islands.
 Maka had introduced the usurious "clip" system, wherein the future produce of specific plots of a debtor's land was mortgaged until the debtor paid off their loan, that was co-opted by American traders.
 Bakatokia, whose wealth was already curtailed by his monogamy, was caught in the middle of the trade rivalries and the chieftainship fell into severe debt.
-In an effort to reduce the money he owed, Bakatokia began to levy fines as large as $100.
+In an effort to reduce the money he owed, Na Bakatokia began to levy fines as large as $100.
 Complaints by the German traders, who unsuccessfully petitioned their government to annex the Gilberts, led a German warship to visit Butaritari in 1888.
-The same year, Bakatokia welcomed a French warship, dispatched to support French Catholic missionaries on the other Gilbert Islands, that stopped at Butaritari.
+The same year, Na Bakatokia welcomed a French warship, dispatched to support French Catholic missionaries on the other Gilbert Islands, that stopped at Butaritari.

-According to In The South Seas (1896) by Robert Louis Stevenson, who stayed on Butaritari in 1889, Bakatokia was eventually deposed.
+According to In The South Seas (1896) by Robert Louis Stevenson, who stayed on Butaritari in 1889, Na Bakatokia was eventually deposed.
 The unimane—elders, whose councils governed villages—were resentful of their lack of influence over the high chief in recent decades.
-They had been overshadowed by the autocracy of Kaiea and Maka's hold over Teitei and Bakatokia.
-When rumours spread alleging Maka had boasted that he was second in Butaritari only to the king, the disgruntled elders gathered, summoned Bakatokia and stripped him of all power, although he was allowed to keep his title.
+They had been overshadowed by the autocracy of Na Kaiea and Maka's hold over Teitei and Bakatokia.
+When rumours spread alleging Maka had boasted that he was second in Butaritari only to the king, the disgruntled elders gathered, summoned Na Bakatokia and stripped him of all power, although he was allowed to keep his title.
 The elders ruled in his stead.
-Bakatokia died in 1888 and Bureimoa, the youngest of Teitimararoa's sons, inherited both his office and his debts.
+Na Bakatokia died in 1888 and Na Bureimoa, the youngest of Teitimararoa's sons, inherited both his office and his debts.